kikiraihan/kikiraihan.github.io/content/resume.md

 <!-- - 🟡 : internship.
 - 🟢 : fulltime work. -->

+## 🐜 Organizational experience
+##### Aug 2020 - Sep 2021 | Generasi Baru Indonesia (GenBI) Gorontalo
+*-as Chairman -*
+* Was involved in more than 100 activities as an ambassador for Bank Indonesia carried out from the 2019-2021 period
+* In 2020-2021 he served as chairman and carried out 60 activities, such as community service, entrepreneurship seminars, member capacity building, etc
+* Has built new and updated the scoring system to suit all the needs of the organizational structure in depth
+* By direction of our supervisor, has initiated a long-term vision and mission of 2025 to become the best Bank Indonesia scholarship awardee community in Sulawesi
+##### Feb 2017 - Jan 2018 | Linux Study Group
+*-as Head of Multimedia Division-*
+* With his friends, has revived the only open-source community on campus
+* Guide members to organize free learning and knowledge-sharing activities for all students, especially graphic design materials
+---

 ## ⚙️ Certifications
 Year | Issuing Organization | Name